 Chigoe fleas are one of the smallest flea species and are usually less than 1/32" in length.
 These fleas have reddish-brown bodies.

 Humans and pigs are their primary hosts, but they will also use other warm-blooded creatures as a host.
 When female chigoe fleas bite, they burrow into the skin of the host.
 They won’t leave until they are physically removed.
 Their presence isn’t always noticed immediately.
 However, it can lead to painful swelling in the area where the flea is located.

 Human Fleas (Pulex irritans)

-Flea infestations are most often discovered by the sighting of fleas.
-When they are adults, they are easily spotted.
+Flea infestations are most often discovered by seeing fleas.
+When they’re adults, they’re easily spotted.
 Your pet’s actions can also alert you to a problem.
-If your pets are scratching, biting, or licking more often than usual, fleas could be the cause.
+If your pet is scratching, biting, or licking more often than usual, fleas could be the cause.
 You may also notice bites on them or on yourself.
 If fleas have left you with bites, don’t scratch them.
 Wash and clean the bite area with soap and water.
 You can use an ice pack, antihistamine, or hydrocortisone to help alleviate the symptoms.

 How to Get Rid of Fleas

 If fleas are giving you a fit, there are ways to eliminate them.
 To take care of fleas in your yard, our plant-based Yard Bug Spray will help.
 In your home, try our Home Bug Spray or our Bed Bug & Flea Killer aerosol.
 These sprays kill fleas on contact and provide residual repellency, and they are a more environmentally and family-friendly pest control solution.